Top blog articles

 Privet

-Privet is fast-growing – offering you the privacy you need.
+Privet is a fast-growing plant that offers you the privacy you need.
 It’s perfect for fence lining.
 When given proper care, the hedge can grow 2 to 3 feet each year.
 You’ll need to prune and water it regularly.
+And, the best part?
 Every spring, the plant produces a thick cover of sweet-smelling flowers.

 Holly